 Houghton president emeritus Dan Chamberlain speaking with students outside.

-President Emeritus Daniel R. Chamberlain
+President Daniel R. Chamberlain

 Honoring 30 Years of Leadership